sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 **Continuous development at the head of a single repository**.
 How we want to achieve this will be explained in the chapters below.

 In short, [we version control all our product and project code (our "colonies") in folders within one repository](chap_version_control).
 This repository has a special  branch called main.
 [Newly developed code is always merged with the head of main](develop_at_head).
 To work, we also always check out our code from main.
-Thus, [we agree as a team to never break main](chap_never_break_main).
+Consequently, [we agree as a team to never break main](chap_never_break_main).
 We achieve this by [building and checking our code before merging](chap_build_before_merge).
 In the unlikely case we missed something and cannot correct our mistake fast, [we revert](chap_revert) to the last known working state to unblock us and our colleagues.

 Obviously, this only works if [we automate the one build](chap_automate_the_one_build) of main and have a [vast amount of high-quality tests](chap_tests).
 Such tests cannot be created after coding has been done.
 They need to be created iteratively while coding, either test first or code first, [then test, then code, and so on in small two-minute cycles](chap_tdd).

 Collaboration with team members happens on main and not on branches.
 This is why we merge to main often.
 When a build takes days to complete, merging to main frequently becomes a pain.
 Thus, we go to great lengths to [achieve a 10-minute build](chap_fast_build), which in turn allows us to [merge at least daily](chap_merge_daily).

 Sounds too good to be true, but can be achieved [using a build-system that never builds any part of the software twice](chap_build_system) but instead uses the cached result from a prior execution.
 Such caching can only work well if all build-steps are deterministic (same input - same output) and hermetic (all inputs controlled).
 Furthermore, [the codebase needs to be decoupled](chap_decouple) into small build-steps with all dependencies being known beforehand.
 Thus, as always, to win, [we need to educate ourselves](chap_educate) and [invest in architecture](chap_architecture).

 Our life does not need to be painful.
 When using a sophisticated build system, there is no difference anymore if we start the build locally or from the CI in a pull request: speed and result are the same.
 There is no need to know any dependency in a 30+ million lines codebase anymore.
 Let the build system and the tests do their job.

-## "It's all about the mindset."
+## It's all about the mindset.

 Unfortunately, introducing continuous development at the head of a single repository cannot be achieved by setting up [some fancy build system from Google](https://bazel.build/) and introducing mandatory, automatically checked rules right before integration.